 Withdrawal and retained EU Law

-If the Withdrawal Agreement currently on the table (or a close variation of it) is agreed, the UK will abide by EU rules on GM in food and farming until December 2020.
+The various withdrawal deals proposed so far would see the UK abide by EU rules on GM in food and farming until December 2020.
 After that point, things could change drastically.

-If the UK leaves the EU without a deal, we will start on 1 November 2019 with current regulations temporarily transferred into UK law.
-However, these rules will then be open to immediate and potentially drastic amendment.
+If the UK leaves the EU without a deal, we will start on day one with current regulations temporarily transferred into UK law but these rules will then be open to immediate and potentially drastic amendment.
+In the meantime, devolution arrangements and competency gaps (eg UK agencies are not equipped to take on the role played by the European Food Safety Authority) mean that it may not be possible for the new UK regulations to operate properly.

 Outside of the EU, the UK will negotiate trade deals with other countries, including those that have much lower standards of regulation on GM food and crops.
 GM regulations have already been identified as a non-tariff barrier to trade so we know that they are vulnerable.
 GM Freeze has joined the Stop ISDS campaign to oppose the inclusion of investor-state dispute settlement in any future trade deals.